nightscout/trio-docs/docs/EN/settings/configuration/preferences/Open-iAPS.md

 :::

 ## Recommended Bolus Percentage
-Recommended bolus percentage is a safety feature built into Open-iAPS.
-By default, Open-iAPS first calculates an "insulin recommended" value when bolusing for carbs, which is the full dosage.
+Recommended bolus percentage is a safety feature built into Trio.
+By default, Trio first calculates an "insulin recommended" value when bolusing for carbs, which is the full dosage.
 That dosage is multiplied by your `Recommended Bolus Percentage` to display your suggested insulin dose.
-Open-iAPS then delivers the remaining insulin via SMBs as the blood sugar starts to rise.
+Trio then delivers the remaining insulin via SMBs as the blood sugar starts to rise.

 `Recommended Bolus Percentage` allows you to alter the amount initially delivered.
 By default (80), 80% of the required meal bolus is delivered before the meal.
 You can increase or decrease this to alter the insulin delivered prior to the meal.